-Any change of the project team members or subcontractors named in the proposal must be approved, in advance and in writing, by the project director or procurement officer.
+Any change of the project team members named in the proposal must be approved, in advance and in writing, by the procurement officer with the project managers approval.
 Changes that are not approved by the state may be grounds for the state to terminate the contract.